binod132/laravel-todolist-api/README.md

    **Add code linting to the pipeline..**

    I have used php_codesniffer to test code quality on CICD pipeline.
-We cant stop build process if code test is below defined threshold.
+We can stop build process if code test is below defined threshold.